ChrisEstanol/ce-blog/_posts/blog/2015-02-03-blogging-with-jekyll-part-1.md

 Simply year-month-day-your-new-title.md

-And your ready to push it to github and have your first blog post published.
+And you're ready to push it to github and have your first blog post published.
 Happy writing everyone!